up to 2 years part-time

 - Work experience in a construction area.

-- Mature applicants considered.
-An interview will be required.
+Mature applicants without the above qualifications may be considered.
+An interview will be required to determine suitability.

 International (EEA) applicants: